-Prior to enrollment in certain mathematics and chemistry courses, students may be required to pass a Mathematics or Chemistry Departmental Placement Examination as part of the stated prerequisites.
+Prior to enrollment in certain mathematics and chemistry courses, students may be required to pass a Mathematics Placement Assessment or Chemistry Departmental Placement Examination as part of the stated prerequisites.
 These examinations assess mathematical or chemistry preparation beyond the elementary level.
-The Precalculus Proficiency Assessment tests knowledge of algebra and trigonometry as needed in Mathematics 124, Calculus for the Life Sciences and Mathematics 150, Calculus I. The Liberal Studies Mathematics Proficiency Assessment tests concepts relating to numbers and operations, geometry, and measurement.
+The Mathematics Placement Assessment tests knowledge of algebra and trigonometry as needed in Mathematics 124, 141, and 150.
+The Liberal Studies Mathematics Proficiency Assessment tests concepts relating to numbers and operations, geometry, and measurement.
 The Chemistry Department Placement Examination assesses student preparation to succeed in Chemistry 200 or 202.